sosuisen/jukdoc-ee/README.md

 Jukdoc is an onboarding training app supported by AI.

-You can access the online demo site from the following URL:
+You can access the online demo site here:

 https://scrapbox.io/jukdoc/Jukdoc_Site

-Demo movie is available on YouTube: https://youtu.be/anR6sW3kAGw
+A demo video is also available on YouTube: https://youtu.be/anR6sW3kAGw

 # Project Overview

-In the onboarding training, you typically need to study job-related documents, such as:
+In onboarding training, employees typically need to study job-related documents, such as:

 - Company overview materials
 - Employee handbook